-Shopping Bags - And try to remember to bring your reusable shopping bags to the store.
+Bags - Try to remember to bring your reusable shopping bags to the store.
 You can also bring small containers and cotton or mesh draw-string bags to hold produce and bulk items.
 Some produce may not need to be bagged at all.
+Gift bags can also be reused again and again, or make your own cloth gift bags for easy wrapping – it can even be part of the gift!
 Consider these facts:

-Shopping Bags - And try to remember to bring your reusable shopping bags to the store.
+Bags - Try to remember to bring your reusable shopping bags to the store.
 You can also bring small containers and cotton or mesh draw-string bags to hold produce and bulk items.
 Some produce may not need to be bagged at all.
+Gift bags can also be reused again and again, or make your own cloth gift bags for easy wrapping – it can even be part of the gift!
 Consider these facts:

 - Approximately 380 billion plastic bags are used in the United States every year.
 That’s more than 1,200 bags per US resident, per year.